Sustainable Insight Capital Management LLC Sells 300 Shares of International Business Machines Co. (NYSE:IBM)

-Sustainable Insight Capital Management LLC reduced its stake in International Business Machines Co.
-(NYSE:IBM) by 16.4% during the 1st quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 1,530 shares of the technology company’s stock after selling 300 shares during the quarter.
+Sustainable Insight Capital Management LLC cut its position in shares of International Business Machines Co.
+(NYSE:IBM) by 16.4% during the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 1,530 shares of the technology company’s stock after selling 300 shares during the period.
 Sustainable Insight Capital Management LLC’s holdings in International Business Machines were worth $204,000 at the end of the most recent reporting period.

-Several other large investors have also recently modified their holdings of IBM.
-Norges Bank bought a new stake in International Business Machines in the 4th quarter valued at $1,116,008,000.
-BlackRock Inc. raised its stake in International Business Machines by 3.2% in the 1st quarter.
-BlackRock Inc. now owns 64,286,216 shares of the technology company’s stock worth $8,566,779,000 after purchasing an additional 2,014,943 shares in the last quarter.
-Charles Schwab Investment Management Inc. boosted its holdings in International Business Machines by 8.1% in the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 12,571,878 shares of the technology company’s stock valued at $1,582,548,000 after purchasing an additional 943,571 shares during the period.
-GSB Wealth Management LLC bought a new position in shares of International Business Machines during the first quarter worth approximately $87,715,000.
-Finally, RWWM Inc. boosted its stake in shares of International Business Machines by 10,021.3% in the fourth quarter.
-RWWM Inc. now owns 644,827 shares of the technology company’s stock valued at $81,171,000 after buying an additional 638,456 shares during the period.
-Institutional investors own 54.96% of the company’s stock.
+Other hedge funds and other institutional investors have also recently modified their holdings of the company.
+Financial Enhancement Group LLC lifted its holdings in shares of International Business Machines by 852.4% during the 4th quarter.
+Financial Enhancement Group LLC now owns 200 shares of the technology company’s stock worth $25,000 after acquiring an additional 179 shares during the period.
+Oxler Private Wealth LLC bought a new position in International Business Machines during the fourth quarter worth about $25,000.
+Better Money Decisions LLC acquired a new stake in International Business Machines during the first quarter valued at approximately $27,000.
+DB Wealth Management Group LLC bought a new stake in shares of International Business Machines in the 4th quarter valued at approximately $29,000.
+Finally, Diversified LLC acquired a new position in shares of International Business Machines in the 4th quarter worth approximately $29,000.
+Institutional investors and hedge funds own 54.96% of the company’s stock.

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, June 10th.
-Shareholders of record on Monday, May 10th will be given a $1.64 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, June 10th.
+Stockholders of record on Monday, May 10th will be given a dividend of $1.64 per share.
+This represents a $6.56 dividend on an annualized basis and a dividend yield of 4.58%.
 This is a boost from International Business Machines’s previous quarterly dividend of $1.63.
-This represents a $6.56 annualized dividend and a yield of 4.58%.
 The ex-dividend date of this dividend is Friday, May 7th.
-International Business Machines’s dividend payout ratio is 75.66%.
+International Business Machines’s dividend payout ratio (DPR) is currently 75.66%.

-A number of analysts have recently weighed in on the company.
-Credit Suisse Group upped their target price on International Business Machines from $160.00 to $165.00 and gave the company an “outperform” rating in a research report on Monday, April 26th.
-BMO Capital Markets boosted their target price on shares of International Business Machines from $138.00 to $150.00 and gave the company a “market perform” rating in a research report on Monday, April 26th.
-Stifel Nicolaus boosted their price objective on shares of International Business Machines from $147.00 to $151.00 and gave the company a “buy” rating in a research report on Tuesday, April 20th.
-Finally, Morgan Stanley raised their target price on International Business Machines from $150.00 to $152.00 and gave the company an “equal weight” rating in a report on Monday, April 26th.
-One analyst has rated the stock with a sell rating, six have given a hold rating and four have given a buy rating to the stock.
-The stock has an average rating of “Hold” and a consensus target price of $146.00.
+A number of analysts have weighed in on the company.
+Morgan Stanley upped their price target on International Business Machines from $150.00 to $152.00 and gave the company an “equal weight” rating in a research report on Monday, April 26th.
+BMO Capital Markets increased their target price on shares of International Business Machines from $138.00 to $150.00 and gave the stock a “market perform” rating in a research report on Monday, April 26th.
+Stifel Nicolaus boosted their price target on shares of International Business Machines from $147.00 to $151.00 and gave the company a “buy” rating in a research report on Tuesday, April 20th.
+Finally, Credit Suisse Group raised their price objective on shares of International Business Machines from $160.00 to $165.00 and gave the stock an “outperform” rating in a report on Monday, April 26th.
+One equities research analyst has rated the stock with a sell rating, six have given a hold rating and four have given a buy rating to the stock.
+International Business Machines has an average rating of “Hold” and an average target price of $146.00.

 International Business Machines Corporation provides integrated solutions and services worldwide.
 Its Cloud & Cognitive Software segment offers software for vertical and domain-specific solutions in health, financial services, supply chain, and asset management, weather, and security software and services application areas; and customer information control system and storage, and analytics and integration software solutions to support client mission critical on-premise workloads in banking, airline, and retail industries.